tjb295/SpiffPasse/README.md

 Been a while since I contributed to this project, had plans to enter shipping information.
 Removed MongoDB serving products since the server was running off my laptop and I have since disabled it.
 Products shown now static values.

+Also removed being served through a NodeJs server since it is now hosted on Northern Arizona University's DANA site.